Books deserve a voice.

 Review before render

-Human-editable review format lets you correct attributions and emotions before committing to audio.
+A human-editable review format lets you correct attributions and emotions before a second of audio is rendered.

 Usage